 People show up—in warehouses and gardens and houses and parks and museums and on the roof of Whole Foods and in bars and farmers markets.
 A lot of that audience is artists supporting other artists to be sure, but some “civilians” as well, and they come back.

 To an artist looking at a city to put down roots, Austin might seem like it has little to offer—an open door, people to work with, and people to share your art with, but say that out loud a few times and see if it doesn't sound pretty good to you.
 We've roped ourselves into that first great trap, comparing two unlike things in the name of ease.
 At first blush when quantifying a city according to capitalist metrics, a place not producing great product has little or no value.
 Austin isn't a Broadway or an Off-Broadway tryout town, it never will be.
-It may support a five million a year commercial theater, maybe even two.
+It may support a five million a year commercial theatre, maybe even two.
 I don't know if it can make the leap to supporting a full-fledged regional, but it can absolutely support adventurous artists of all stripes.

 It can be a proving ground for generative artists in all manner of collaborations and configurations.
 It can make it possible to learn how to be an entrepreneurial artist in the real world.
 It can be the sandbox in which you try out some new toys.
 It can be the laboratory in which you discover the product you want to make or the maker you want to be.
-As an ecosystem we need centers of research and development, maker cities, to be taking the risks that industrial theater cities can't afford to.
+As an ecosystem we need centers of research and development, maker cities, to be taking the risks that industrial theatre cities can't afford to.
 Austin and cities like it can be those centers.